top of page

 Chapel Loop at Pictured Rocks National Lakeshore in Michigan

 Or this "optional" cliff section.
-(Note the official trail continues in the trees).
-This was a fun area to walk, but I wouldn't get too close to the edge if I were you.
+(The official trail stays in the trees.)
+I ventured out for the views, but definitely don’t get too close to the edge.

 Chapel Loop at Pictured Rocks National Lakeshore in Michigan